Sheridan-Stable/bursty-term-measure/README.md

 ### Bursty Score Calculation

+### Perfromance Evaluation

 ### Stopwords Exploratory Analysis

-### Perfromance Evaluation

 ## Citation
 If you find anything useful please cite our work using:
 ```
 @misc{SarriaHurtado2023,
-  author = {Samuel Sarria Hurtado and Todd Mullen and Paul Sheridan},
+  author = {Samuel Sarria Hurtado and Todd Mullen and Taku Onodera and Paul Sheridan},
-  title = {A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Term Extraction},
+  title = {A Statistical Significance Testing Approach for Measuring Term Burstiness with Applications to Domain-Specific Terminology Extraction},
   year = {2023},
   eprint = {arXiv:xxxx.xxxxx}
 }